Sivok Junction

 Sivok railway station is a junction railway station in Darjeeling district, West Bengal.
 Its code is SVQ.
-It serves Sevoke town.
+The station serves Sevoke town.
 The station consists of two platforms.
 The station lies on New Jalpaiguri–Siliguri–New Mal Junction–Hasimara–Alipurduar Junction route under Alipurduar division of Northeast Frontier Railway.
 It is also the originating point of the Sevoke-Rangpo Railway Line which is under construction.
 This railway station is a scenic railway station as it falls under Mahananda Wildlife Sanctuary just ahead of Sevoke Railway Bridge over river Teesta.

 Trains

 Some of the trains that has stoppages in Sevoke are: